The Top Causes of Blocked Drains and Their Simple Solutions

 Conclusion

 Blocked drains can lead to significant problems if ignored for long periods of time.
 Be proactive about preventing blockages by taking preventative measures, hiring professionals for regular maintenance checks, following plumbing code requirements during constructions, placing catch baskets on screen traps in sink an drain shower outlets to capture any debris before it reaches the drainage system.
-Take care of your pipes today to ensure that they remain clear tomorrow and in years ahead.
+To ensure your pipes are clear for years to come, take care of them today.

 The key takeaways